abondar24/ServerlessAI/TodoList/README.md

 # Todo List

-Serverless todo list application with chat bot
+Serverless todo list application with chat bot and text to speech support

 The app constists of serveral lambda-based services and frontend web application.